vippsas/vipps-checkout/vipps-checkout-api.md

 ## Integration partner and plugin guidelines

-Vipps Checkout supports Partner key based authentication as described in our [ecom-api](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#partner-keys)
+Vipps Checkout supports Partner key based authentication as described in our [technical guide to partners]([https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#partner-keys](https://github.com/vippsas/vipps-partner#partner-keys))

 In the initiation request use your own credentials and send the Merchant-Serial-Number as described.
 Resulting in an on behalf of authentication if the Merchant has a valid connection to your solution.

-### Partner signup API guidelines

-If you are utilizing the [SignupAPI](https://github.com/vippsas/vipps-signup-api) you need to utilize the "Ecom access" key instead of using the default access token in the API calls.
-This API is considered deprecated by Vipps and should be migrated away from.

 ## System information guidelines